Updated Mar 01, 2026

 Using AI-Assisted Generation for App Structure

-To use this feature, choose the AI-assisted options when creating your app or adding new collections.
+To use these features, choose the AI-assisted options when creating your app or adding new collections.
 The AI-generated structure is fully customizable, so you can adapt it to meet US-specific requirements.
 For instance, you can:

 For the best experience, avoid opening multiple browser tabs while working on your app.
 This minimizes the risk of data loss and keeps everything running smoothly.